 Here are some natural treatments you can do at home:

-- Eat more fruits and veggies, it is very important to increase the consumption of fresh foods, which are rich sources of flavonoids, vitamin C and fibre.
+- Eat more fruits and veggies; it is important to increase fresh foods, rich sources of flavonoids, vitamin C and fibre.

-- Rosehip tea, buckwheat and apples contain the active ingredient, Rutin, that helps to strengthen blood vessels.
+- Rosehip tea, buckwheat and apples contain the active ingredient Rutin, strengthening the blood vessels.

 - Drink enough water– important to maintain blood pressure and prevent constipation.

-1. Chilli pepper- the hot pepper is a rich source of vitamin C and bioflavonoids, it can help by increasing the blood flow and reducing the pain from the swollen veins.
+- Chilli pepper- the hot pepper is a rich source of vitamin C and bioflavonoids.
+It can help by increasing the blood flow and reducing the pain from the swollen veins.

-2. Eat more GarlicGarlic may help to reduce inflammation and varicose veins in the legs.
+- Eat more Garlic- it may help to reduce inflammation and varicose veins in the legs.
 It also helps to remove harmful toxins from blood vessels and improve blood flow.

 *Always consult a physician before starting to take supplements.

-1. Butcher’s Broom: traditional herbal medicine that may help to relieve symptoms of discomfort and heaviness of legs related to minor venous circulatory disturbances (3).
-Especially effective in relieving pain and discomfort of the lower legs.
+1. Butcher’s Broom: traditional herbal medicine that may help relieve symptoms of discomfort and heaviness of legs related to minor venous circulatory disturbances (3).
+It is especially effective in relieving pain and discomfort of the lower legs.

 2. Horse chestnut: has been used for years in the treatment of varicose veins.
-Taking horse chestnut seed extract can reduce some symptoms of chronic venous insufficiency, such as varicose veins, pain, tiredness, tension, itching, oedema, and swelling in the legs.
+Taking horse chestnut seed extract can reduce chronic venous insufficiency symptoms, such as varicose veins, pain, tiredness, tension, itching, oedema, and swelling in the legs.
 (4)

-Apple vinegar is a natural cleaning agent that improves blood circulation.
-When the blood begins to flow naturally, the heaviness and swelling of the varicose veins will be reduced.
+Apple vinegar may improve blood circulation.
+When the blood begins to flow naturally, the varicose veins’ heaviness and swelling can be reduced.
 Online, I found many websites that suggest this homemade easy treatment.

 But is it really worth to try?
-A randomized controlled trial from Turkey that was published in 2016, checked the effect of the external application of apple cider vinegar on varicosity symptoms in 120 patients.
+A randomized controlled trial from Turkey published in 2016 checked the effect of apple cider vinegar’s external application on varicosity symptoms in 120 patients.

-The researchers found that external application of apple vinegar on varicosity patients increased the positive effects of conservative treatment.
+The researchers found that apple vinegar’s external application on varicosity patients increased their treatment’s positive effects.
 (6)

 How to use?

-Apply apple cider vinegar to the skin in the area of the varicose veins and gently massage or use as a cold compress for half an hour while your legs lifted up.
+Use a piece of cotton moistened with apple cider vinegar as a cold compress for half an hour while your legs lifted.

 Do this every day, twice a day for a few weeks.

-If you have sensitive skin, check on a small part of it before starting the process and dilute the apple cider vinegar with water.
+Test on a small part of the leg before starting the process to avoid skin reactions and dilute the apple cider vinegar with water.

 A gentle massage of olive oil mixed with cypress essential oil will increase blood flow to the area and may reduce pain and inflammation.
 Mix 2 teaspoons of olive oil with 5 drops of cypress essential oil, apply the oil mixture over the leg and massage gently, repeat twice a day for a few weeks.

-For conclusion, supporting healthy circulation and strengthening the valves in the veins can help to improve and support varicose veins and spider veins conditions.
+For conclusion, supporting healthy circulation and strengthening the veins’ valves can help improve and support varicose veins and spider veins conditions.